-In summary, based on the previous geochemical evaluation and the updated review presented in this ASD investigation, there is insufficient evidence to support the presence of CCR constituents (principally beryllium, cobalt, and lithium), as derived from the BSFAP, in groundwater sampled at MW-1603.
+In summary, based on the previous geochemical evaluation and the updated review presented in this ASD investigation, there is insufficient evidence to support the presence of CCR constituents (beryllium, cobalt, and lithium), as derived from the BSFAP, in groundwater sampled at MW-1603.
 The ternary plot does not support temporal changes of MW-1603 groundwater quality.
 The boron, chloride, and sulfate ion ratios remain unchanged since September 2019.
-Therefore, it is unlikely that beryllium, cobalt, lithium, and radium 226/228 detected within MW-1603 groundwater are sourced from the BSFAP.
-It is likely that beryllium, cobalt, lithium, and radium 226/228 are sourced from the lithologies in which this monitoring well is screened across, which includes the Princess coal seams.
+Therefore, it is unlikely that beryllium, cobalt, and lithium detected within MW-1603 groundwater are sourced from the BSFAP.
+It is likely that beryllium, cobalt, and lithium are sourced from the lithologies in which this monitoring well is screened across, which includes the Princess coal seams.

-Alternative Source Demonstration Addendum Report for the March and June 2020 Monitoring Data Big Sandy Fly Ash Pond Summary and Conclusions
+Alternative Source Demonstration Addendum Report for the October 2020 Monitoring Data Big Sandy Fly Ash Pond Summary and Conclusions